flatironinstitute/ccn-template/docs/notes/03-documentation.md

                                     # it has to look for a SUMMARY.md file in that folder.
     ```

-For a more detailed description of the automatic referencing setup, see [here](https://mkdocstrings.github.io/recipes/).
+For a more comprehensive overview of the automatic referencing setup, refer to [this guide](https://mkdocstrings.github.io/recipes/).

 **Note on literate navigation:**

-In the context of MkDocs, the "literate-nav" plugin enhances the navigation capabilities of your documentation site by allowing you to define the site's navigation structure in a separate Markdown file (often named SUMMARY.md).
-This file acts as a table of contents or navigation index for your documentation.
-When the repo is set up with the automatic referencing procedure detailed above, **SUMMARY.md** is created temporarily
+With the "literate-nav" plugin in MkDocs, you can enhance your documentation site's navigation by defining the navigation structure in a separate Markdown file, typically named **SUMMARY.md**.
+This file essentially serves as a table of contents or a navigation index for your documentation.
+When the repository is configured with the automatic referencing procedure detailed above, **SUMMARY.md** is temporarily created at build time by the **docs/gen_ref_pages.py** script and is subsequently removed.

+### Considerations on Code Referencing

+To summarize, automating code referencing offers the following benefits:

+1. **Automatic Generation:** There's no need for manual creation of links or copying of code snippets into your
+documentation.
+The documentation remains up-to-date with each build.

+2. **Dynamic Documentation:** As your code and its associated docstrings are updated, the documentation is regenerated.
+Changes in script name or code structure do not affect your documentation, which stays up-to-date.

-at build time by the **docs/gen_ref_pages.py** script, and then removed.
+3. **Consistent Formatting:** The code reference structure is determined by the **docs/gen_ref_pages.py** script,
+ensuring consistency.

+However, there's a caveat to the automatic generation process: it makes the process of code referencing more
+challenging to customize.
+To customize the code references layout, you would need to modify the **gen_ref_pages.py**
+script.
+By contrast, manual referencing allows for easy customization of specific modules' layout by editing the
+**references.md** file.